 Welcome to the UConn School of Nursing!

-For 77 years we have served the citizens of Connecticut and the world by educating nurses dedicated to advancing the health of individuals and communities.
+For 78 years we have served the citizens of Connecticut and the world by educating nurses dedicated to advancing the health of individuals and communities.

 Here you will find a rich environment for your professional growth.
 While innovation and a focus on learning science are at the heart of our mission, we remain true to the vision of service and leadership instilled by our founding dean, Carolyn Ladd Widmer.
 The School and the University offer unparalleled opportunities for you to develop as an innovator and an entrepreneur.
 At the only public, research-intensive institution in the state, our students have unrivaled opportunities to work with researchers in the areas of pain, maternal-child health, aging, and chronic disease prevention and management, including exploration of the genetic basis for disease and the role of the microbiome.

 Our Center for Advancement in Managing Pain and our National Institutes of Health-funded P20 Center for Accelerating Precision Pain Self-Management (CAPPS-M) are supported by a new biobehavioral lab that offers unique educational experiences for students across all levels of study.
-We are in the process of relocating the International Center for Life Story Innovations and Practice (ICLIP) to Storrs.
+We recently relocated the International Center for Life Story Innovations and Practice (ICLIP) to Storrs.
 Our commitment to advancing nursing practice and scholarship is supported by our Center for Nursing Scholarship and Innovation.
 Our dedication to innovation and interprofessional collaboration could not be better exemplified than through our team at Analytics and Information Management Solutions (AIMS).
 AIMS is working with the State of Connecticut’s Office of Health Strategy and the State Innovation Model program to design and implement the state’s Core Data Analytics Solution, an innovative approach to develop ways of making data useful to a range of health care providers, institutions, and consumers in order to foster informed decision-making.